Skip to main content

 Is Copilot Money better than Simplifi?

-For power users, yes.
-Copilot Money offers superior design, custom automation rules, and detailed investment tracking.
-Simplifi covers the budgeting basics at a fraction of the price.
+It comes down to what you value.
+Copilot Money offers superior design, more granular automation rules, and detailed investment tracking.
+Simplifi covers the budgeting basics well with its own custom rules, CSV import, and credit score monitoring — at $23.12/yr less.
 Copilot is the premium choice; Simplifi is the value pick.

 How much does Copilot cost compared to Simplifi?